Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 5. Work in the BPO is very toxic.
 Employees do not have a work-life balance since they all work at night.

-In the toxic work environment, the work can get stressful at times like in any job but work-life balance is actually achievable.
+In a toxic work environment, the work can get stressful at times like in any job but work-life balance is actually achievable.

-Behind every successful BPO employee is a support system that allows them to thrive and be great at what they do.
+Behind every successful BPO employee is a support system that allows them to thrive and excel at what they do.
 I am in awe of families and friends who are completely understanding and supportive of a BPO professional.

 They make adjustments and sacrifices to accommodate their loved ones working in the BPO.
 They reschedule lunch plans for dinner plans to allow their loved ones to get some rest due to the night shift.